wathmal/v4/content/projects/SinhalaOCR.md

 show: 'true'
 ---

-Project to train and recognize Sinahala characters based on LeNet convolution neural network and came up with 91% accuracy in recognizing untrained characters.
+Project to train and recognize Sinhala characters based on LeNet convolution neural network and came up with 91% accuracy in recognizing untrained characters.
 Done for my Machine Learning course.